Written by Texas Patent Attorney Vincent Allen.

 As I began my senior year at Mississippi State, I started thinking about what was next.
 I had planned to begin a career in avionics and even interviewed with Lockheed Martin in Marietta, Georgia.
 Then came the turning point.
 One of my electrical engineering professors, Dr. Joe Picone, asked me if I would consider going to graduate school in electrical engineering.
 He wanted me to be one of his graduate assistants and work on research that he was doing in the digital signal processing field.
 I told him I would think about it.

 I did think about it, but like always, I very thoroughly analyzed the situation before reaching a decision.
 I began doing some research on the internet.
 Yes, the internet existed then.
 We didn’t have Google yet, but there were other search engines.
 I used the Netscape browser to research the career paths available for electrical engineering grads.
-During the course of this search, I discovered that there was a significant demand for electrical engineers in the patent law field.
+During the course of this search, I discovered that there was a significant demand for electrical engineers to become patent attorneys.

 I never thought I would be an attorney, and in fact, I know that I said at times before this that I would never be an attorney.
 I had, however, taken a business law class while I was in A&P school at Bob Jones University.
 I reflected back on how much I had enjoyed that class and reading the case law assignments.
-So I decided that I would take the LSAT exam and apply for law school shortly before the deadline for applying to law school.
+So I decided that I would take the LSAT exam and apply for law school shortly before the deadline for entry the following fall.

 Dr. Picone was surprised at my announcement that I was applying for law school, and a bit disappointed that I chose not to go to grad school.
 He was a great mentor though and relayed to me his experience consulting on patent matters.
 He showed me the first patent I had ever seen.